Roll20/roll20-api-scripts/Its A Trap/README.md

 ### Support

-If you experience any issues while using this script or the trap themes, or if you have a neat suggestion for a new feature, please reply to this thread: https://app.roll20.net/forum/post/3280344/script-its-a-trap-v2-dot-3
+If you experience any issues while using this script or the trap themes, need help using it, or if you have a neat suggestion for a new feature, please reply to this thread: https://app.roll20.net/forum/post/3280344/script-its-a-trap-v2-dot-3

+If you would like to show your appreciation for the work I do in writing, updating, and supporting my API scripts, consider buying one of my art asset packs from the Roll20 marketplace (https://marketplace.roll20.net/browse/search/?keywords=&sortby=newest&type=all&genre=all&author=Stephen%20Lindberg) or, simply leave a thank you note in the script's thread on the Roll20 forums.
+Either is greatly appreciated!
+Happy gaming!